JonasGroeger/GPSService/README.md

 ==========

 Demonstrates how to use a service to regularly update a activity with data via callback.
 Also allows the activity to call functions on the service.

+GPSService is provided under the [CC BY 3.0 license](http://creativecommons.org/licenses/by/3.0/).